tiagoprn/devops/ansible-playbooks/ubuntu/20.04/server/monitoring-and-traefik/README.md

 Based on [this youtube playlist](https://www.youtube.com/playlist?list=PLf-O3X2-mxDls9uH8gyCQTnyXNMe10iml).

-This playbook can also be used as a base for a custom solution where you need to deploy your custom services/apps to a server, since you can take advantage from traefix as a reverse proxy to your custom services/apps.
+This playbook can also be used as a base for a custom solution where you need to deploy your custom services/apps to a server, since you can take advantage from traefik as a reverse proxy to your custom services/apps.
 But you will have to figure out on yourself how to do it.
 If you want to use kubernetes, use the [k3s playbook](https://github.com/tiagoprn/devops/tree/master/ansible-playbooks/ubuntu/18.04/server/k3s) instead.